Lawndale, Client Faces Second Strike, Two Years in Prison

 Greg Hill was called by the client from the jail.
 It was a Sunday afternoon and Greg went there to visit with him and lobby for the client’s release on his own recognizance.
 Greg was not successful in having the client released that day, but bail was lowered and the client’s family promptly posted bail.

-Greg then appeared in court at the arraignment in the Torrance Superior Court.
-At the first appearance, the District Attorney commented that the case was “very serious” and pointed to pictures of red marks on the girlfriend’s neck.
+Greg then appeared in court at the arraignment in the Torrance Superior Court about four weeks after our client was released.
+At the first appearance, the arraignment, the District Attorney commented that the case was “very serious” and pointed to pictures of red marks on the girlfriend’s neck.
 She even commented that the case should have been filed as “attempted murder” because my client obviously tried to strangle his girlfriend.

-The District Attorney also had read our 17(b) Motion and, while agreeing that the conduct was very minor in nature, refused to extend an offer of probation.
+The District Attorney also had read our 17(b) motion and, while agreeing that the conduct was very minor in nature, refused to extend an offer of probation, even if a joint suspended.
 Our client’s criminal history was extremely lengthy.
 The DA, however, reduced the plea bargain term from three years to two years in state prison.

-Our client was happy to cut six years from his exposure and accepted the plea bargain of two years in state prison.
+Nonetheless, our client was happy to cut six years from his exposure by six years and accepted the plea bargain of two years in state prison.